 We proceed as follows.
 In the next section, we begin by providing the necessary mathematical background on boundary control and observation systems and on well-posedness.
-In Section~\ref{section3}, the main result on well-posedness is presented, and followed by Section \ref{section4} which is devoted to the exact controllability and observability.
-The application for Euler-Bernoulli beam models are presented in Section~\ref{section5}.
-Finally, some concluding and further works are given in Section~\ref{section6}.
+In Section~\ref{section3}, the main result on well-posedness is presented, and followed by Section \ref{section4} which is devoted to exact controllability and observability.
+Application for Euler-Bernoulli beam models are presented in Section~\ref{section5}.
+Finally, some concluding remarks and possible future topics are given in Section~\ref{section6}.